The New Zealand Drinking Water Standards are the government issued regulatory requirements for the consumption of drinking water.

 Drinking water quality will vary greatly depending on rainfall run-off and the land use of the surrounding catchment.
 It is always advisable to check whether your drinking water meets the requirements of the New Zealand Drinking Water Standards.
 This is especially important as water quality is largely impacted by the local environment and can be impacted by contaminants such as nitrates and E. coli.

-In April 2018, we began updating our drinking water sampling process to be compliant with the new IANZ Specific Criteria - Ministry of Health Register of Drinking Water Testing Laboratories (Third Edition)2 guidelines.
+Our updated drinking water sampling process is compliant with the new IANZ Specific Criteria - Ministry of Health Register of Drinking Water Testing Laboratories (Third Edition)2 guidelines.
 Click here to read more about the changes and how they may affect you.

 The Routine (Basic) Water Profile includes the following:

 |pH||5.5 - 7.5||7.0 - 8.5 (Guideline Value)||Groundwater that is low in pH can attack copper piping leading to high levels of dissolved copper.|

 |Conductivity||NA||<1500us/cm||Important for ion balance check and other parameter estimation.
 Used to calculate TDS.|

 |TDS||10-500mg/L||<1000 mg/L||Bores close to the ocean can have elevated levels.
 Water from limestone aquifers can also be high in TDS.|